mcpc-tech/cmcp/README.md

-# Dynamic MCP Server 🚀
+# Client-Tool-Execution MCP Server 🚀

-> Dynamic tool registration and execution via MCP protocol ✨
+> Dynamic MCP tool registration with **client-side execution** ✨

 ## Core Features 🎯

-**Dynamic Tool Registration**: Clients connect and register their tools automatically **Multi-Client Support**: Multiple clients can connect simultaneously **Tool Execution**: Execute client tools seamlessly through the MCP protocol
+- **Dynamic Tool Registration**: Clients connect and register their tools automatically
+- **Client-Side Tool Execution**: Tools execute on the client side, not the server - perfect for browser DOM manipulation, local file access, or environment-specific operations
+- **Transparent Proxy**: Server acts as a proxy, routing tool calls to the appropriate client for execution

 This enables you to:

 - 🔄 Register custom tools dynamically when clients connect
-- ✅ Execute tools seamlessly through the MCP protocol
+- ⚡ Execute tools **directly on the client** - not on the server
-- 🌐 Support multiple concurrent clients
+- 🌐 Build tools that interact with client-specific environments (browser DOM, local files, etc.)
-- ⚡ Build flexible, client-driven AI tool ecosystems
+- 🔗 Create flexible, client-driven AI tool ecosystems where execution happens where the data lives

 ## Getting Started 🚀